-You calculate your gross income and your net income after deducting all your business expenses like advertising, rent, home office and motor vehicle expenses.
+You calculate your gross income and your net income after deducting all your business expenses such as:

-I work under contract.
+I work under a contract.
 Am I an employee or self-employed?

 - You are an employee if your employer decides where, when, and how the work is to be done; establishes your working hours; determines your salary amount; supervises your activities; and assesses the quality of your work.
 Do not use the T2125 to indicate your income as you would have received a T4 and that is recorded under employment income.

 - You are self-employed if you control the time, place, and manner of performing your activities; supply your own equipment and tools, and assume the rental and maintenance costs; make a profit or incur a loss, and cover operating costs; and integrate your client’s activities into your own business activities.
 You can use the T2125 to report your income and expenses.

 - If there are more than five partners, they will have to file a T5013 Partnership Information Return.

 - Otherwise, each partner fills out the CRA’s T2125 form to report their share (percentage) of the partnership’s income and expenses.